Est. 2019 New City, New York Studio · Lab · Ops

 09 · Live

 Continuous security work across access policy, an ongoing threat-tracking notebook, an intrusion-detection layer, versioned hardening checklists, and a monitoring runbook.
+An LLM reads the night's logs and writes the daily security brief, with a continuous monitor sweeping between briefs at 15-minute cadence; every new service passes a security check-in before it ships.
 Real attack analysis feeds the runbook back instead of drifting into archive.

 What I'm learning